dddrrreee/cs140e-22win/labs/8-threads/README.md

      to the values passed into `rpi_fork` and put the thread on the run queue.
   2. `rpi_thread_start` remove threads in FIFO order, and call each function, free the thread block.
+When there are no more threads, return back to the caller.
+  3. Make sure you keep the `trace` calls in the thread code: we use these for testing!

 What you do not have to do:
   1. Write any assembly.
   2. Do anything with the thread stack.

+Tests:
+  - The tests with a `1-*` prefix cover part 1.
+  - `1-test-run-one.c`: run a single thread to completion.
+  - `1-test-run-n.c`: run N threads to completion.

 How to test (this part and all the others):

-  0. The tests with a `1-*` prefix cover part 1.
   1. To run them, set the `TEST_SRC` variable in the `Makefile` to:

             TEST_SRC := $(wildcard ./[1]-*.c)